 Auburn University’s Rural Health Initiative employs a community-based approach to serve local healthcare needs through the innovative technology of the OnMed® Telehealth Station coupled with hands-on wellness care provided by University faculty and students.

 The Auburn University team members have worked closely with leaders from the City of LaFayette, Alabama and the Chambers County Commission to develop and launch this project.
-This collaboration resulted in identifying a vacated health clinic as the ideal location for the Chambers County Community Health and Wellness Center.
+This collaboration resulted in identifying and renovating a vacated health clinic as the ideal location for the Chambers County Community Health and Wellness Center.

 In the News